-So here is everything I’ve compiled, dumped into one big cheesy post for your artificial browsing pleasure. :)
+So here is everything I’ve compiled, dumped into one big superficial post for your artificial browsing pleasure. :)

 Free dotted paper in PDF format, ready to print.